Pratyushanethi/Gaming-app-Revenue-analysis/README.md

-# Gaming-app-Revenue-analysis
+# Gaming-app-Visiting-analysis

-Cleaned, prepared and analyzed data using excel to obtain results like the top states in terms of revenue, average no. of users per day and average revenue collected per user per day and also identified the patterns in the number of people visiting the app per day
+* Cleaned, prepared and analyzed data using excel.
+* Obtained results like the top states in terms of revenue, average no. of users per day and average revenue collected per user per day.
+* Also identified the patterns in the number of people visiting the app per day